Teach For America

 Tony spent the five previous years teaching fifth through eighth grade, beginning as a corps member with TFA in New Orleans, Louisiana, and later as the middle school team leader for KIPP Bridge College Prep in Oakland, California.

 Tony holds a master’s degree in education policy and management from the Harvard Graduate School of Education, as well as an honors degree in public policy and management from the University of Southern California.
-He loves spending time with his wife Jaeger and their three children, Henry (five), Lidia (two) and Francis (one).
-Together, they enjoy exploring the outdoors and their “Idahome.”
+He loves spending time with his wife Jaeger and their three children exploring the outdoors and their “Idahome.”